xingshuojing/CAGT/README.md

 # Full code will be released soon!

 PyTorch implementation of "CAGT: Sim-to-Real Depth Completion with Interactive Embedding Aggregation and Geometry Awareness for Transparent Objects".
-The grasping video can be find at "https://youtu.be/jyhZQPdEabQ".
+The grasping video can be find [here](https://youtu.be/jyhZQPdEabQ).

 ## Dataset Preparation
 ### ClearGrasp Dataset